 The differences between marketers who leveraged real-time data back then (likely few and far between) versus those with real-time marketing strategies today are twofold:

-- 1) Connecting with prospects and customers is far easier today, given the multitude of channels at marketing professionals disposal: mobile apps, responsive websites, consumers’ inboxes, and Internet of Things devices, to name a handful.
+- 1) Connecting with prospects and customers is far easier today, given the multitude of channels at marketing professionals disposal: mobile apps, websites, social media, email, and Internet of Things devices, to name just a handful.

 - 2) There is a growing preference (an expectation, really) among consumers that brands hyper-personalize messaging to them (but only when they provide consent for use of their personal data) to offer superior customer experiences.